dank-inc/mvc-launchpad-rails/README.md

 boilerplate project for MVPs using MVC

-# TODOS
+# TODO LIST

-- scaffold users table and controller into boilerplate
+### Data Model Plan and Exec

+- move schema to base directory
+- create script to generate scaffold commands
-- generate react forms ? some sort of admin panel a-la django
+- generate react forms & routes (agnostic maybe) / some sort of admin panel a-la django

+### Misc

+- host live version somewhere

 # How To Use